-Yet, this ingredient is common in many dog treats.
-As long as it isn't fed in excess, it is not likely to cause damage to health, however, are there any alternative to these ingredients that not only tastes good to pets, cooks to a decent consistency, but also possesses qualities that are 100% beneficial for dogs, cats, and other animals to consume?
+However, these ingredients are common in many dog treats.
+As long as they aren't fed in excess, they are not likely to cause damage to your pet's health.
+However, are there any alternatives to these ingredients that are appetizing to pets, cooked to a decent consistency, and also possess qualities that might be beneficial for dogs, cats, and other animals to consume?

-Coconut milk is a wonderful food which I have used in the past as a milk substitute treat for my baby spotted genet during a bought of illness that quickly resolved.
-Coconut oil is a powerful healer and a nutraceutical that can be used orally for a myriad of health ailments and externally for skin complications.
+- Coconut milk is a wonderful food which I have used in the past as a milk substitute treat for my baby spotted genet during a bought of illness.

 - Coconut Oil for Pets: Numerous Benefits